-While EMU Cross-Cultural Programs does not offer designated scholarships, there are opportunities available to qualified students who are serious about putting significant time and effort into completing a competitive application.
+There are many opportunities available to qualified undergraduate students who are serious about putting significant time and effort into completing a competitive applications and essays to help fund their international cross-cultural learning.
 International students, graduate students, scholars, and faculty may find resources on study abroad funding through the Institute for International Education.

-The Benjamin A. Gilman International Scholarship Program offers awards for U.S. undergraduate students who are receiving Federal Pell Grant funding and participating in a cross-cultural program for at least four weeks in any country except Cuba or a country on the U.S. Department of State’s current Travel Warning list.
+The Benjamin A. Gilman International Scholarship Program offers awards for U.S. undergraduate students who are receiving Federal Pell Grant funding and participating in a for-credit cross-cultural program of any length in any country except Cuba or a country on the U.S. Department of State’s current Travel Warning list.
 October 5 and March 1 are deadlines for spring and fall semesters.
 The summer application deadline is March 7.
 Most awards are around $4,000 for the semester.

 David L. Boren Scholarships are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants identify how their study abroad programs or overseas projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.
 NSEP draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.
 Awards are for up to one academic year.
 Boren Scholars demonstrate their merit for an award of up to $20,000 in part by committing to work for the U.S. Government for at least 1 year.

 Fund for Education Abroad

 The Fund for Education Abroad offers general scholarships for U.S.undergraduates who plan to study abroad for at